calebclayreagor/DELAY/README.md

                   --maxlag 5 \
                   --nbins_img 32

-# Predict the probability of regulation across each TF-target pair in the dataset
+# To predict the probability of regulation across each TF-target pair in the dataset
 python Network.py --do_training False \
                   --do_predict True \
                   --datasets_dir /full/path/to/dsets/ \